yukaitung/realworld-oat-poco/README.md

 # Try To Use British English

 All variable names, comments, function names, etc., should use British English.
-American English is used to satisfy the API requirements.
+Pleast change `favorite` into `favourite` when using the project.

 # To-Do List